 FACT CHECK: FALSE

-In a recent survey of job seekers, 5% of people admitted to falsifying information on their resume.
+In a survey of job seekers, 5% of people admitted to falsifying information on their resumes.

 I find that interesting for a number of reasons.

 First of all, if someone lied on their resume, why would they answer your survey honestly?

 In our work at Chemistry Staffing, we have reviewed literally thousands of resumes and conducted hundreds of interviews with pastoral and ministry candidates over the past two years.

 Pastors would never lie on their resume or at all during their job search, right?